Multispectral image fusion based on super pixel segmentation: Concepts behind Relevant Fusion Methods

-To conclude, I proved how to perform multispectral image fusion based on global PCA coefficients.
-In the experiment Section \ref{sec:results} I compare the region content proposed method to this approach as a baseline for image fusion.
+To conclude, this process allows performing multispectral image fusion based on global PCA coefficients.
+In the experiment Section \ref{sec:results}, this approach is used as baseline to evaluate the proposed fusion method based on region content.